fmemuir/COASTGUARD/README.md

 This code is live and the master branch is being updated often (daily to weekly).
 If you clone this repo, please update it regularly with `git pull`!

 ## Contributions
-We are in testing phase and not currently taking contributions, but please [reach out to Freya](mailto:f.muir.1@research.gla.ac.uk) with suggestions!
+We are in testing phase and not currently taking contributions, but [reach out to Freya](mailto:f.muir.1@research.gla.ac.uk) with suggestions.

 ## Authors and acknowledgements
-This tool is heavily based on work by Kilian Vos ([github: kvos](https://github.com/kvos)) at University of New South Wales.
-The veg adaptation for the tool was originally conceived by Freya Muir and Martin Hurst, and was executed, tested and refined by Freya Muir and Luke Richardson-Foulger.
-Please see these papers for more information:
+This tool is based on work by Kilian Vos ([github: kvos](https://github.com/kvos)) at University of New South Wales.
+The veg adaptation for the tool was originally conceived by Freya Muir, Luke Richardson-Foulger and Martin Hurst, and was executed, tested and refined by Freya Muir and Luke Richardson-Foulger.